 Send 1099b on the Exchange menu will email a 1099b to all members.
 The 1099b barter sales also appear on member's January & February statements.

 In reports, you have the ability to view (HTML) or export (Excel) IRS filing data.
 In March, you can upload 1099b barter sales data to the IRS.
-Or, you may prefer to use an outside service bureau for $45, which takes care of everything including TIN matching to assure there are no reporting errors.
+Or, you may prefer to use an outside service bureau we can recommend for $45, which takes care of everything including TIN matching to assure there are no reporting errors.

 You can view or download your member's 1099b barter sales by clicking on Reports > Accounting > 1099b.
 Select HTML to view the report online, or select Excel to download the data that you can then send to members.